 Where a path meets a physical boundary, such as a wall or fence, it will be necessary to consider the best method of continuing the path through that boundary feature.
 The least restrictive solution is to form an open gap however there are situations this is not always possible, for example, where livestock need to be contained or to stop unauthorised vehicles getting in.
-Where these considerations exist, you may need to install a physical barrier, ideally one which allows the least restrictive access for path users including wheelchair users, cyclists and horses.
-Typical access barriers would include gates, chicanes and bollards.
+Where these considerations exist, you may need to install a physical barrier, ideally one which allows the least restrictive access for path users including wheelchair users, cyclists, and horses.
+Typical access barriers would include gates, chicanes, and bollards.

 Gates will keep livestock in while allowing people to pass.
 They can also deter unauthorised access from motorised vehicles while providing additional safety by slowing the progress of path users, especially cyclists, where the path exists onto a road.
 A gate should open wide enough for people to get through comfortably and, ideally, they should open in both directions.
 Cyclists, horse riders, wheelchair and mobility scooter users may find gates a little more difficult to get through although there are gates available that have been specifically designed to accommodate these user types.
-If you can't fit a two-way, self-closing gate, the next best thing is a gate that opens only in one direction.
+If you can't fit a two-way, self-closing gate, the next best thing is a self-closing gate that opens only in one direction.
+All gates should comply with BS 5709:2018 Gaps, Gates and Stiles.